SiddTripathi/Machine_learning_Practice/README.md

 # Machine_learning_Practice

-#Assignment 1B_Quest1 - Python Code for implementation of Decision Tree Classifier, Multilayer Perceptron and Average Aggregate Classifier on a data set FOREST
+#MLP_DT_Classifier - Python Code for implementation of Decision Tree Classifier, Multilayer Perceptron and Average Aggregate Classifier on a data set FOREST

-#Assignment 1B_Question2 - Implemntation of Multilayer Perceptron classifier on different data set and a comparitive study on performance and accuraccy score for each data set.

-#part1 - Classifiers - Decision Tree and Multilayer Perceptron.
-Confusion Matrix
+#Practice - Classifiers - Decision Tree and Multilayer Perceptron.
+Confusion Matrix (Practice)

-#Assignment2_Task2 - Analysis of different clustering techniques by implementing them on 4 different data sets, and comparing their performance on four measures - Silhouette Score, Sum Square Error, Davies Bouldin, Time Taken.
+#Clustering_Analysis_In_Machine_learning - Analysis of different clustering techniques by implementing them on 4 different data sets, and comparing their performance on four measures - Silhouette Score, Sum Square Error, Davies Bouldin, Time Taken.
 #The overall winner algorithm was Agglomerative algorithm.
 Details of entire analysis in report.

-#Assignment2_task3 - t-SNE dimensionality reduction implemented on one of the dataset used previously in Assignment2_task2
+#T-SNE_vs_PCA - t-SNE dimensionality reduction implemented on one of the dataset used previously in Assignment2_task2

+# Text_mining_blogs - A large data set of blogs having 19,300 xml files is processed.
+Each XML file contains blog of different
+  Demographic category.
+The xml files are named as per the demography.
+The objective is to find the most dominant topic in the blog in order to find whats the discussion going on in a particular demograpyh group.